telamon/mdpreview/README.md

 A simple GTK-based Markdown previewer, designed to be used with an external editor.

-There are many Markdown previewers. `mdpreview` has been written to be as easy to use with an external editor as possible.
+There are many Markdown previewers. `mdpreview` has been written to be as **easy to use with an external editor** as possible.
 Just open `mdpreview`, open your editor and start editing. `mdpreview` will automatically reload when the file changes, detect when you're viewing the bottom of the document and automatically scroll down on new content, and more.

+It includes themes that **closely resemble *github*, and *bitbucket* **.

 ![](https://raw.githubusercontent.com/fboender/mdpreview/master/mdpreview.png)